Terms and Conditions

 LFT – £3 Fee to cancel (10%)

-All bookings require a booking fee of £15 which is taken at point of sale either through our website, customer service telephony, or for walk in appointments at our clinics.
+All bookings require a booking fee of £15 which is taken at point of sale either through our website, customer service team, or for walk in appointments at our clinics.
 This fee is to secure your appointment.

 In addition, if no vaccines are taken a further £10 fee will apply bringing the total consultation fee to £25.